 The term 'Corporate Training' itself gives you an idea of what it refers to.
 Yes, it is the training and development programs that organizations conduct or provide to their employees to improve their skillsets for the smooth functioning of the business processes.
-Corporate training is a necessity among organizations worldwide, and managers are now increasing their attention in reskilling and upskilling their employees for sustainability and productivity.
+Corporate training is a necessity among organizations worldwide.
+Managers are now increasing their attention in reskilling and upskilling their employees for sustainability and productivity.

-Corporate training can comprise videos, collaborative tools, certified courses, and other blended learning opportunities that will allow your workforce to learn and implement the required skills quickly.
+Corporate training can comprise videos, collaborative tools, certified courses, and other blended learning opportunities.
+This will allow your workforce to learn and implement the required skills quickly.

 There are companies that you can collaborate with for training and developing your employees' skills.
-In larger organizations, there are in house training and development teams to care for this need, whereas in smaller organizations, the Human Resource takes the lead.
-It is imperative to provide the employees with the right corporate training for sustainability and growth since it directly affects the organization's' bottom line.
+In larger organizations, there are in-house training and development teams to care for this need.
+In contrast, in smaller organizations, Human Resource takes the lead.

 Let's understand how corporate training has shifted after the pandemic